-These circumstances could include a family's unusual medical or dental expense's, or tuition expenses for children attending a private elementary or secondary school.
+These circumstances could include a family's unusual medical or dental expenses, or tuition expenses for children attending a private elementary or secondary school.
 Also, an adjustment may be made if you, your spouse, or either of your parents (if applicable) have been recently unemployed.
-If conditions such as these apply to you or your family, contact the STCC financial aid office.
+If conditions such as these apply to you or your family, contact the STCC Office of Financial Aid.

-Check with the STCC financial aid office if you feel you have any other special circumstances that might affect the amount you and your family are expected to contribute.
+Check with the STCC Office of Financial Aid if you feel you have any other special circumstances that might affect the amount you and your family are expected to contribute.
 But remember, there have to be very good reasons for the financial aid administrator to make any adjustments, and you'll have to provide adequate proof to support those adjustments.
 Also, remember that the financial aid administrator's decision is final and cannot be appealed to the U.S. Department of Education.